 As a commercial photographer in Edinburgh specialising in live events, I get to see lots of interesting places and people.
 On Thursday I had the pleasure of visiting what is undoubtedly one of the most unusual buildings in Scotland – EDF Torness Nuclear Power Station.

-I’ve passed this massive grey building, located adjacent to the A1 near Dunbar, on countless occasions and always wondered ‘what goes on in there‘ and ‘that’s one strange looking building’!
+I’ve passed this massive grey building, located adjacent to the A1 near Dunbar, on countless occasions and always wondered ‘what goes on in there’ and ‘what an unusual looking building’!

 To educate the public about the generation process the station operator, EDF Energy has created a new visitor centre to allow members of the public to see what goes on inside this massive building.

-As a commercial photographer in Edinburgh, I was invited to photograph the opening of the new visitor centre.
+As a commercial photographer, I was invited to photograph the opening of the new visitor centre.
 My brief was to document the opening and create images which can be used in the local press and internal publications.

 Torness Visitor Centre was opened by local Member of the Scottish Parliament Iain Gray, along with EDF Existing Nuclear Director Andy Spurr.
 Local schoolchildren were invited to the visitor centre.
 They thoroughly enjoyed the various interactive exhibits.
 I’m sure that many schoolchildren will enjoy this visitor centre over the coming years.
 It’s a great educational facility and I’m sure it will generate a spark which ignites an interest in engineering and physics for many schoolchildren (see what I did there 😉 ).

 MSP Iain Gray highlighted the importance of the power station to the local economy, with hundreds of skilled jobs contributing around £30 million to East Lothian’s economy each year.

 Torness Visitor Centre can be viewed without an appointment, though guided tours of the actual power station must be booked in advance.